 Your exposure to traffic noise inside the house depends on these factors:

-- The amount of traffic noise you will hear inside your home is affected by distance from the road, highway or subway line.
-The greater is the distance the better.
+• The traffic noise you will hear inside your home is affected by distance from the road, highway, or subway line.
+The greater the distance, the better.

-- How much traffic noise you will hear inside the house is also affected by acoustic quality of windows, doors, exterior walls and attic insulation.
+• How much traffic noise you will hear inside the house is also affected by the acoustic quality of windows, doors, exterior walls, and attic insulation.
 Have your house inspector check these items.
-If you are replacing windows, look for windows with good sound attenuation value.
+If you are replacing windows, look for good sound attenuation values.

-- Proximity to subway line (about 200 m or less) will create a low frequency rumble in your house, particularly in the basement, each time a subway train goes by.
-This is virtually impossible to eliminate, unless you are building a new custom house with a special foundation designed by an expert in architectural acoustics.
+• Proximity to a subway line (about 200 m or less) will create a low-frequency rumble in your house, particularly in the basement, each time a subway train goes by.
+This is virtually impossible to eliminate unless you are building a new custom house with a special foundation designed by an expert in architectural acoustics.

-- If your house is located in the vicinity of an airport, or under an airport’s flight approach path, you need to expect some noise.
-To completely eliminate noise disturbance in such situation is possible, but it requires special features in your house that are best left to an architectural acoustics specialist to design, along with your architect.
+• If your house is near an airport, or under an airport’s flight approach path, you need to expect some noise.
+To completely eliminate noise disturbance in such a situation is possible.
+Still, it requires special features in your house that are best left to an architectural acoustics specialist, along with your architect, to design.

 Floor plan of your house

-The design of your house has a major effect on acoustic environment.
-Modern open plan concept is not suitable, if you need acoustic privacy.
-If your recreation room with TV and surround sound music system has no doors, you must expect that the sound will be heard throughout the house.
+The design of your house has a major effect on the acoustic environment.
+The modern open plan concept is not suitable if you need acoustic privacy.
+If your recreation room with a TV and surround sound music system has no doors, you must expect the sound to be heard throughout the house.
 Generally, each area that should contain sound must have doors.
-This sounds obvious, but many people do not think about it when they look at a marvelous new open plan design concept.
+This sounds obvious, but many people do not consider it when looking at a marvelous new open-plan design concept.

 Locating noisy rooms far away from sleeping quarters is also beneficial.
-For example, if your music room is in the basement and your bedrooms are on second floor, you may be able to get good sound separation.
+For example, if your music room is in the basement and your bedrooms are on the second floor, you may get good sound separation.

 Sound insulation of HVAC equipment